mrmrbailey/software-engineer-challenge/README.md

 * Added testNegativeNumberErrorMessage2Numbers - Tests that the negative number appears in the exception message.
 * Added Error Message builder.
 Not currently happy with the error message formation feel there is a better way to handle this, but in this instance it is passable.

+##Step 6

+    6. Numbers bigger than 1000 should be ignored, so adding 2 + 1001  = 2

+* Added testBigNumberIsIgnored - Test that when passing a big number that number is ignored. that validates that 1001 is ignored.
+* Added isNumberValid.
+* Still not happy with the error messaging, but no reason to change.
+* Added testBiggestNumberIsAdded - Test that when passing the biggest number allowed that number is added.